Management consulting vs strategy consulting. What's the difference?

 Most of the time, the solution is related to lowering costs.
 Consultants can spot the difference between an organization that is staying in business or creating a strategic exit.

-The biggest professional service firms today are:
+The biggest management consulting firms today are:

 These services are a great start to perform research on and understand the domain better.
 All the firms are quite active in management consulting and have some of the best results.